VirologyCharite/2025-berlin-python-course/README.md

 I put in a constant effort, and you get a super power forever.

-But, you _have to_ have the right attitude!

-And, you have to believe what I tell you.
-I have 45+ years of programming experience and you have zero :-)

-You are in fact very close to being programmers, you just don't know it.

-Knowing how to program is like having a super power.

-Programming gives you a tool that you can use to make other tools.
+It's like having a super power because programming gives you a tool that you can use to make other tools.

 Information processing is fundamental.
 Evolution shapes us to efficiently process information.
 Now we've reached the point where a species can build